Last Updated on July 15, 2023 by Christine Kaaloa

 I saw photos and heard praises from travel bloggers staying at Kantipur Temple House.
-Boutique, eco-friendly, hospitable, organic, sustainable, free yoga… these were trending words and I was surprised to hear them in Kathmandu.
+Boutique, eco-friendly hotel in Kathmandu, hospitable, organic, sustainable, free yoga… these were trending words and I was surprised to hear them in Kathmandu.
 I reached out to the hotel– perhaps it could make me a more responsible traveler!
 This is what I experienced…

-Kantipur Temple House: My first eco hotel in Thamel
+Kantipur Temple House: My first eco hotel in Kathmandu

 Located on the edge of Thamel, Kantipur Temple House is tucked away from the dust and noise of the neighborhood.
 The Newari eco-hotel is a living and breathing embodiment of peaceful, eco-, sustainable, responsible clauses.
 It is run by solar power, food from their kitchen is from their organic garden, and there’s free morning yoga.
 Incidentally, it also has bang gorgeous teak wood architecture for selfies!